+Their backward course, bearing with frank appearance

 Their purposes toward Cyprus.
+Signior Montano,

-Signior Montano, Your trusty and most valiant servitor, With his free duty recommends you thus, And prays you to believe him.
+Your trusty and most valiant servitor,

+With his free duty recommends you thus,

+And prays you to believe him.

 'Tis certain, then, for Cyprus.
 Marcus Luccicos, is not he in town?